Teacher Training in North London

 Richard has more than 25 years’ experience as a teacher of Modern Languages, including more than 15 years as a Head of Faculty in a large independent school.
 Having graduated from the University of Durham, he gained his PGCE at the University of Cambridge.
 Although he studied more German than anything else at university, he now teaches predominantly French with some Italian.
 He also works as a senior examiner for two examination boards.
 He has a long-standing interest in partnerships and outreach projects, and for many years was involved in a successful London-based Independent–State School Partnership.
 Having mentored numerous colleagues over the years, including some new to the profession, he is looking forward to taking on the role of NML SCITT Hub Leader.
 Alongside a passion for the culture and literature of Italy and the French-speaking world, he has an interest in developing pupils’ confidence as language learners, establishing ongoing dialogues with pupils through marking and feedback, the use of appropriate resources and the value of trips and exchanges as ways of facilitating pupils’ contact with the countries whose languages they are studying.

 To gain hands-on classroom experience, your teacher training course in North London includes the opportunity to work in two different schools.

-Founded in 1875, Haberdashers’ Aske’s School for Girls is a leading independent day school for girls aged 4-18.
+Founded in 1875, Haberdashers’ Girls’ School is a leading independent day school for girls aged 4-18.
 It provides a challenging, positive, stimulating and secure community in which their students enjoy working hard to fulfil their potential.
 One of their unique features is the fact that they are based on the same campus as Habs Boys.
 This provides them with the best of both worlds; a single-sex education in a co-educational environment.